 - Hourly: Shows communications attempts by the hour and day.

-- Daily: Shows communications attempts for a given day.
+- Daily: Shows communications attempts for the day.

-- Weekly: Shows communications attempts for a given week.
+- Weekly: Shows communications attempts for the week.

 - Monthly: Shows communications attempts for the month.